 It all started with a trip to my local yarn shop to get some reinforcing thread for socks.
 There was this book about making two socks at a time on circular needles...so I bought it along with two pairs of circular needles.
 Then home to try to make it work.
 It didn't.
 So I set things aside for about six months and one day I am sorting through things to sell and I come across the book again.
 And the sock patterns are so lovely I figure at least I can do them on double-points if all else fails...but why not try the old circular needles again?
 And this time it worked.
 At least to the point where the heels are turned.
 Then I still run into a quandry about adding stitches...but once I am past that stage and have decreased I go back to the circulars.
 I figure eventually I'll get the middle section right as well.
-Here are finished socks that fit me perfectly made from my favorite yarn of the season "First Snow".
-I am a size 7-1/2.
-The socks are for sale for $25.00.
-They are handspun Shetland/dyed Merino/Tencel.

 And just before Christmas I made two pairs of tot socks.
 The pair on the left is made from leftovers fromother projects.
 Pair on the right is "Diva" Shetland yarn.
 They are for sale for $15.00 each.